 Sec.10502.
-Area-Based Crop Insurance Coverage and Affordability of insurance and other area-based insurance policies.
+Area-Based Crop Insurance Coverage and Affordability

+Increases the coverage level available for the Whole Farm Revenue Protection plan of insurance and other area-based insurance policies.
 The section also increases the coverage level for the Supplemental Coverage Option (SCO) insurance plan to 90 percent, and the premium support is increased to 80 percent.